Ardvb/FODAProject2019/README.md

 - Save the repository to your device.
 - To run the program open a command interface and navigate to the folder in which the repository was saved.
 - The full 'tips' dataset can be downloaded here: https://www.kaggle.com/ranjeetjain3/seaborn-tips-dataset
+## Jupyter Notebook

+I used a Jupyter Notebook to display my work.
+The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
+Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more. https://jupyter.org/

 ## Running my Jupiter Notebook
 - Navigate to the folder where the repository has been downloaded on the command line.